hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Experience
 There are no additional Experience bonuses for this scenario.
+Greater beasts give +2 Experience on kill rather than the usual +1.
 ```
 ```
 #### Treasure hoard